akaanzo/structural-stability/README.md

 # structural-stability
-Structural stabiity notes and graphics
+Structural stabiity notes and graphics.
+To running notebooks, Wolfram Mathematica >= 12.2.0.0 is requested.